mayankkumar2/cxxtool/README.md

 ===================================
 The Program is there to run the binary files compiled in WSL with a single click.

+DISCLAIMER : The target system should be x86 for the program to work.
+If you want to compile the program for a x64 machine repalce line 31 with :        cmd = "start wsl "+cmd;

 How to compile the program:
 ===================================